fturcios/cssi-prework-first-lab/README.md

 #### How to Clone

-1. Copy your Clone URL, it should start with https://
+1. Copy your Clone URL, it should start with git@github.com (if you've set up SSH) or https:// (if you haven't)

 ![Your Fork Clone URL](http://flatiron-videos.s3.amazonaws.com/ironboard/ironboard-tutorial/1-how-to-clone.png)